Additive Manufacturing and Lightweight Design

 Dr. Markus Weber, Hans Weber Maschinenfabrik

 “3D printing can be seen as the third industrial revolution.
-Individual mass production, lightweight construction or decentralized “green” production are just three of many convincing arguments for the versatile use of additive manufacturing processes.
-The Master’s degree program in Additive Manufacturing and Lightweight Design at Coburg University of Applied Sciences comes at exactly the right time and place for us.
+Individual mass production, lightweight construction or decentralized” green “production are just three of the many convincing arguments for the versatile use of additive manufacturing processes.
+The Master’s degree program in Additive Manufacturing and Lightweight Design at Coburg University of Applied Sciences comes at exactly the right time and in exactly the right place for us.
 All doors are open to graduates with this qualification.”
 Read more

 Jan Beier, Bullfrog Marketing & Design